Bond Head Heritage Conservation District Study

 The Town of Bradford West Gwillimbury, along with heritage planning consultants Archaeological Research Associates (ARA) and with the support of the Town's Heritage Committee, are conducting a Heritage Conservation District Study.

 The purpose of the study is to determine the best way to preserve the heritage value of Bond Head.
-Public input will be critical to the research phase of this project.
+Public input is critical to the research phase of this project, which is now underway.

 Please choose a topic to learn more:

 The hamlet of Bond Head is located west of highway 400 at the intersection of County Roads 27 and 88.

 The name was chosen to honour Sir Francis Bond Head (1839-1919) who was a soldier in the British Army, world traveler, prolific author and Lieutenant-Governor of Upper Canada.
 Two other notable people from Bond Head are Sir William Osler "the father of modern medicine" and Sir William Mulock, a lawyer, businessman, farmer, politician, judge and philanthropist.